Key takeaways

 Can I achieve accurate ITC claims if suppliers send invoices after month end?

 Yes, provided your system links GRNs and POs to the late invoices, validates GSTIN and tax rates, and adjusts ITC in the next period.
-Maintain a monthly unmatched invoice report, follow up with vendors, and use AI Accountant to reconcile ledger accruals against later invoices cleanly.
+(2026 update) Cross-reference against GSTR-2B auto-populated data monthly to ensure the supplier has reported the invoice.
+Maintain a monthly unmatched invoice report and follow up with vendors whose invoices do not appear in 2B within 30 days.

 What KPIs should a CA track to prove procurement automation ROI to management?

-Track cycle time from requisition to PO and from invoice to payment, first pass match rate, percentage of spend under PO, exception rate by vendor, days to approve, and audit adjustments related to procurement.
-Quantify labor hours saved, error costs avoided, and cash flow benefits from optimized payment timing.
+Track first pass match rate (target above 95 percent), cycle time from requisition to PO and from invoice to payment, percentage of spend under PO control, exception rate by vendor, and audit adjustments related to procurement.
+Quantify labor hours saved, error costs avoided, ITC recovered through reconciliation, and cash flow benefits from optimized payment timing.

 How do we prevent duplicate payments across multiple entities and bank accounts?

-Use unique PO numbers per entity, enforce invoice number deduplication at the vendor level, and reconcile payments with bank feeds.
-AI Accountant cross checks vendor, amount, date, and PO reference across entities to flag duplicates before payment batches are finalized.
+Enforce unique PO numbers per entity and invoice number deduplication at the vendor level.
+Reconcile payments against bank feeds daily, cross checking vendor name, amount, date, and PO reference across all entities.
+Systems that flag duplicates before payment batches are finalized prevent the problem rather than detecting it after the fact.

 For multi state operations, how do I manage GST place of supply and inter branch transfers within the PO system?

-Configure ship from and ship to states, auto compute place of supply, and map IGST vs CGST and SGST correctly.
-For inter branch movement, raise stock transfer documents with proper e way bills where required.
-Reconcile tax implications monthly, and let AI Accountant validate patterns across entities for consistency.
+Configure ship from and ship to states in the PO system to auto compute place of supply and correctly map IGST vs CGST and SGST.
+For inter branch stock transfers, raise proper stock transfer documents with e-way bills where required (mandatory above ₹50,000 consignment value).
+Reconcile tax implications monthly across entities for consistency.